 After a leisurely walk around Barangaroo it is back to the West Hotel to change for dinner.
 We skip the bar this time and head straight to our table by the window.

-While pondering the menu we order some pre-dinner drinks.
+While pondering the menu we ordered some pre-dinner drinks.
 When in the bar earlier I had spotted an interesting cocktail I wanted to try.
-The cocktail menu has some unique offerings as they take inspiration form the world of botany and plant science, just like Solander himself.
+The cocktail menu has some unique offerings as they take inspiration from the world of botany and plant science, just like Solander himself.